mauricewhitt/github-portfolio/Prortfolio Overview.md

 In the Data Science Projects section, I present projects that showcase my skills in data analysis, statistical modeling, and machine learning.
 These projects highlight my ability to derive insights from data and make data-driven decisions.

 - [Flights Data Exploration](https://github.com/mauricewhitt/github-portfolio/blob/main/Flights%20Data%20Exploration.ipynb): real-world dataset containing flights data from the US Department of Transportation.

-- [Data Science Project 2](data-science-projects/project2): Brief description of the project, the problem it addresses, and key findings.
+- [Data Science Project 2](data-science-projects/project2): Predicting the selling price of a residential property depends on a number of factors, including the property age, availability of local amenities, and location.
+The price-per-unit in this data is based on a unit measurement of 3.3 square meters.

 ## Power BI Visualizations